Varsha-Chalasani/remove-oggy/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
+Function removes oggy as it sounds bad.

 ## Method